In our Fast Facts series, WhichCar delves deep into the history of automotive brands to bring you fascinating facts and intriguing information.

 Here we focus on McLaren, one of the most successful names in global motorsport that made champions of legendary drivers such as Ayrton Senna, built the iconic F1 road car, and now battles Ferrari off the track as well as on it after introducing a full range of supercars.

 McLaren has been established in England for decades, but the company was originally formed by New Zealander Bruce McLaren.
-The Kiwi was an engineer, designer and racer all in one, and remains one of the rare drivers to have won a grand prix in his own car (Belgium 1968).
+The Kiwi was an engineer, designer and racer all in one, and remains one of the rare drivers to have won a grand prix in a car of his own design (Belgium 1968).

 McLaren Cars entered Formula 1 from 1966, though the team would also achieve great things in America – dominating the Can-Am (Canadian-American) motor racing series with five consecutive constructors’ titles between 1967 and 1971, followed by three victories in the Indianapolis 500 (1972, 1974, 1976).